Gigas002/software-and-services/README.md

 First, select your DNS provider from the link above.
 I personally prefer [AdGuard DNS](https://github.com/AdguardTeam/AdGuardDNS/) over Cloudflare since these are open source, support of DoH, DoT, DNSCrypt and it's fast, though keep some logs for 24 hours.
 As an alternative I use [BlahDNS](https://github.com/ookangzheng/blahdns/) which is said to "not collect any logs", but it's speed is slower, so it's on the second place in priority.
 Plus, you can enable **DNS over HTTPS** in firefox settings (which is redundant if you've set it up on router level).

+- [Pi-Hole](https://github.com/pi-hole/pi-hole) -- a DNS sinkhole that protects your devices from unwanted content without installing any client-side software

 **iOS**

 I suggest using [DNSCloak](https://github.com/s-s/dnscloak), which is a GUI and wrapper for *dnscrypt-proxy 2*.